 What is Snapping Hip Syndrome?

-Snapping Hip Syndrome, often called "snapping hip," refers to a condition where a snapping or popping sound is heard or felt around the hip joint.
-This snapping sensation may occur when walking, standing up, or swinging the leg.
-It can involve soft tissues, such as tendons or muscles, sliding over bony structures in the hip area.
-There are two primary types of snapping hip:
+Snapping Hip Syndrome, often referred to as "snapping hip," is a condition where a snapping or popping sound is heard or felt around the hip joint.
+This sensation may occur during activities like walking, standing up, or swinging the leg.
+It often involves soft tissues, such as tendons or muscles, sliding over bony structures in the hip area.

 How Do You Fix Snapping Hip Syndrome?

-• Injections: Corticosteroid injections may help reduce inflammation, while platelet-rich plasma (PRP) injections are sometimes used to promote healing.
+Injections: Corticosteroid injections may help reduce inflammation, while platelet-rich plasma (PRP) injections are sometimes used to promote healing.

 What Happens If Snapping Hip Syndrome is Left Untreated?

-• Chronic pain and discomfort, particularly during physical activities.
+Chronic pain and discomfort during physical activities.

 What Are the Two Most Common Causes of This Snapping Hip?